GabrielDCelery/personal-dotfiles/README.md

 3. Clone this repository into `/home/<username>/dotfiles` (example: `git clone <this repo's url> dotfiles`)

+4. Checkout to branch that contains system specific configuration (example: `git checkout wsl-ubuntu`)

-4. Sync the dotfiles folder with the local `/home/<username>` folder
+5. Sync the dotfiles folder with the local `/home/<username>` folder

    a.
 Eiher run `stow .` and delete the conflicting files from `home/<username>` (if there are any)